Pilloxa/docker-api-ci/README.md

 # Docker image for Pilloxa CI

-## To release
+## To create a git tag

-Commit all changes then
+Commit all changes then run:

 ```
 script/release